 A trip to the Grand Canyon is the quintessential American vacation and with the advent of Instagram, tourism to this natural wonder has reached peak popularity.
-That being said, this locale is still pretty off-the-grid and despite the ever-growing interest in plant-based living, it can feel like a challenge to find vegan options at even the most popular national parks.
+That being said, this locale is still pretty off-the-grid and despite the ever-growing interest in plant-based living, it can feel like a challenge to find vegan options at even the most popular national parks (Rocky Mountain National Park, I’m looking at you).
 If you know where to look, however, the options are plentiful and dare I say, downright tasty.
 On my husband’s and my recent road trip around Arizona, we hit up the Grand Canyon and did your homework for you, smoking out the best vegan options the park has to offer.
 So if you’re headed there soon, here are my tips, tricks, and of course, where to find the best vegan eats on your way to the park and during your stay.

 Going on a Southwest road trip?
 Make sure to check out my posts on Page, Arizona (home to Antelope Canyon and Horseshoe Bend) and Sedona to get a blow-by-blow itinerary on what to see, eat, and do at these stops as well.